vinisalazar/BioProv/paper/paper.md

 Therefore, for bioinformatics workflows (BWFs), where there are usually numerous steps in data processing, capturing and storing provenance rapidly becomes a challenge.
-This provenance data should not only be comprehensible to humans, but structured and queryable; this is to ensure reproducibility in present and future research in bioinformatics and many other fields of scientific research [@Kanwal2017; @Pasquier2017].
+This provenance data should not only be comprehensible to humans, but structured and queryable; this is to support reproducibility in present and future research in bioinformatics and many other fields of scientific research [@Kanwal2017; @Pasquier2017].
 A proposed standard for interoperability of provenance data is the [W3C-PROV data model](https://www.w3.org/TR/prov-dm/), specifically designed to share provenance data across the web and among diverse applications and systems.
 Adding provenance to BWFs can be costly to both developers, responsible for